 Lesson Plan - Get It!

-Whether you're a high school senior getting ready to enter the workforce or just beginning college or a vocational school, your career is probably on your mind.
+Whether you're a high school senior getting ready to enter the workforce, just beginning college, or a vocational school, your career is probably on your mind.

-Other things to consider when selecting a career are the qualifications you have attained through training or education and any experience you have in your career field.
+Other things to consider when selecting a career are the qualifications you have attained through training or education and any experience in your career field.

 In addition to considering important factors such as interests and skills, take a moment to think about your talents.
-We all have our own unique gifts and talents.
-Our gifts and talents are things we are naturally good at.
+We all have unique gifts and talents; things we are naturally good at.

 - Not sure what your natural gifts and talents are?

 Great work in the Get It! section!
-Now, let's move on to the Got It? section and test your knowledge on finding a career.
+Now, move on to the Got It? section and test your knowledge on finding a career.